SSDI for Young Adults Under 30: Work Credits and SSI Options

 For workers under 24, those 6 credits must have been earned in the 3-year period before disability began.
 For ages 24-31, you need credits for half the time between 21 and when you became disabled.

-What should I know about if you don't have enough credits?
+Can I get SSI if I don't have enough SSDI work credits?

 SSI pays up to $967/month (2026 federal rate) with no work credit requirement.
 You must meet income limits (roughly under $967/month countable income) and asset limits ($2,000).
 The medical standard is identical to SSDI.